Lord Chamberlain's requirements

 Three of the requirements (leaving the theatre, freedom of the gangways and the operation of the safety curtain) were set to music by Donald Swann for the revue Fresh Airs and were later used as encores for the Flanders and Swann revue At the Drop of a Hat.

+Example

+The following is a sample text of the Lord Chamberlain's Regulations from the programme of a performance by the Théâtre du Nouveau Monde at the Old Vic during the Commonwealth Arts Festival of 1965.